 Do you push your partner away when you're in trouble?
 Sometimes when one partner is in pain, he or she will tell the other person to leave.
 Especially if your partner is the threatening to leave, your hurt feelings may cause you to react by saying, "Fine, just go!"
 You might mean that you want them to leave for the night or forever.
 In reality, many times when this happens you actually want your partner to stay and fight for the relationship -- you don't want them to go at all!

 Why do people say “go” when they really mean “stay”?
 Here are 4 things to keep in mind if this is happening in your relationship.
 Once you’ve read the article, check out the music video below for “Now I’m All Messed Up.”
 It illustrates how we can sometimes tell someone to go, or start threatening to leave, when we really love them and want them to stay with us.

 1. Get clarification first!

 If your partner threatens to leave, what exactly does s/he mean?
-Does it mean he is breaking up with you?
+Does it mean s/he is breaking up with you?
 Threatening a break up is a pretty serious card that can’t be played all the time.
 Or, does s/he mean s/he is leaving for the night?
 Either way, you need clarity about what your partner’s leaving means before you become reactive so you can better understand what to do next.